 -You can see the Bureau sorted by state or see speaker locations on a map.

--You can also check out our regional Speakers Bureaus if your group is in one of the current regions.
+-You can also check out our regional Speakers Bureaus if your group is in one of the current staffed regions.

-- Our Organzier will follow up with you and answer any questions or concerns you might have had.
+- An Organizer will follow up with you and answer any questions or concerns you might have expressed in the form.